JoshuaIsom/connexiful/README.md

 No grand doctrine, no fixed belief,
 Just moments sparking sweet relief.
 Each path unique, yet all entwined,
-In service bold and child-mind.
+In service bold and open mind.

 # Connexiful (as of March 18, 2024)
 (kon-NEK-si-ful, kon-NEX-si-ful)